See our video of Waialae Iki homes

 Waialae Iki real estate appeals to many for its stunning views, friendly wide streets and well kept appearance, as well as convenient quick access to shopping and downtown Honolulu.
 Additionally, residents on the lower section of Waialae Iki have a roaming security service, for a nominal association fee.
-It is no surprise that Waialae Iki homes for sale often receive multiple offers and sell quickly.
+You may also be interested in....
+Waialae Nui homes

 The water from these springs was reserved for the chiefs only, watched over by trusted keepers who passed on the duty through generations.
 By the 1800's they had been forgotten until Kamehameha III chanced to walk through the area and asked an elderly couple for some water.

 He was astonished to learn that they were the current guardians of the springs, keeping alive the line that stretched far into their family history.
 They were still there specifically to serve the king water if and when the need arose.